 On a keelboat, you’ll have your instruments package that will quantify that, but if you have the feel from previous dinghy sailing you will be ahead of the instruments and that’s what you need to be.

-Noel: Not really, but it does work out usually as an advantage, it really depends if it’s more likely to be a header on one side of the course or not, but I don’t think it’s always a golden rule that you should sail towards the next shift because it might be a lift and you might end up being to leeward of everybody.
+Noel: Not really, but it does work out usually as an advantage, it really depends if it’s more likely to be a header on one side of the course or not.
+I don’t think it’s always a golden rule that you should sail towards the next shift.
+That’s because it might be a lift and you might end up being to leeward of everybody.